Reading Shakespeare's Henry IV Part 1 recently I found

 of digging in his grave, releasing us from the curse for freeing

 I contend that from the grave William Shakespeare is using his book, even in the corrupted state that we now posses to conjure us to release his uncorrupted book from that same grave.
-He signed his permission and witnessed that signature with another.
+He signed his permission and endorsed this as his will with another.

 ...The evil that men do lives after them;